jenniferpham/Tech-Interview-Cheat-Sheet/frontend.md

   - bundle and minify all CSS and JS files
   - **Content Delivery Network(CDN)** - redirects traffic to closest server, which caches content (web videos or bulky media) -> decrease latency of HTTP request if servers are geographically closer to the user and inc download speed
   - **Cache** - reduce DB calls
-  - optimize images to less than screen resolution and save as compressed file
+  - **optimize images** to less than screen resolution and save as compressed file
-  - 1 sprite image for all icon images of app and then use background-position to display it -> reduce HTTP requests
+  - 1 **sprite image** for all icon images of app and then use background-position to display it -> reduce HTTP requests
-  - test perforamnce with Lighthouse
+  - test perforamnce with **Lighthouse**
   - pre-load/pre-fetch data
-  - code-splitting
+  - **code-splitting**
-  - service worker offline
+  - **service worker** offline
   - lazy load
   - autopager
-  - infinite scroll
+  - **infinite scroll**
   - SSR/initial data feed
-  - list virtualization - limit adding DOM elements to only what's viewable-
+  - **List virtualization**: limit adding DOM elements to only what's viewable
+    - So many elements in the DOM can cause two problems: slow initial rendering and laggy scrolling
+    - render to the DOM only what is visible to the user and unload them when they are not visible by replacing them with new ones
+    - when scrolling, the new list items render when they are in view and replace the old items that exit the viewport
+    - Libraries: `react-window` and `react-virtualized`
+  - **Pagination**
+      - split our large dataset into chunks ( or pages ) that we can gradually fetch and display to the user, thus reducing the load on the database
+      - works best on websites where users are looking for specific pieces of content, not just browsing content.
+      - **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting, not good for goal-oriented tasks
+      - Pro:
+        - can save your spot and go back to it
+      - Con:
+        - extra action to click
+      - Types
+        1. **Offset Pagination**
+          - `limit` - Number of rows to fetch from the database
+          - `offset` - Number of rows to skip.
+Offset is like a page number, but with a bit of math around it (offset = (page-1) * limit)
+          -offset in databases is implemented in a way that loops through rows to know how many should be skipped.
+That means that the higher our offset is, the longer our database query will take.
+        2. **Cursor Pagination**
+          - `limit` - Same as before, amount of rows we want to show on one page
+          - `cursor` - ID of a reference element in the list.
+This can be the first item if you're querying the previous page and the last item if querying the next page
+          - `cursorDirection` - If user clicked Next or Previous (after or before)
+          - solve all issues that offset pagination has — performance, missing data and data duplication
+          - Queries that use a `cursor` instead of `offset` are more performant because the WHERE query helps skip unwanted rows, while OFFSET needs to iterate over them, resulting in a full-table scan.
+Skipping rows using WHERE can get even faster if you set up proper indexes on your IDs.
+The index is created by default in case of your primary key.
+    - **Infinite scrolling**: web-design technique that loads content continuously as the user scrolls down the page, eliminating the need for pagination
+      - good for browsing lists and feeds or discovery, without extra clicks/taps
+      - not good if you have a call to action at bottom.
+Endless scrolling is not recommended for goal-oriented finding tasks.
+      - API implemented similar to pagination
+      - **Pagination** works best on websites where users are looking for specific pieces of content. **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting.
+      - Cons
+        - can’t bookmark their location and come back to it later like pagination
+        - lack of footer
+        - irrelevant scrollbar
 - Images
   - compress images
   - lazy load images